--> string(18) "[Energy-Resources]"

 This project fits under Geoscience BC’s Strategic Objective of ‘Identifying New Natural Resource Opportunities’ and our goal to:

-Specifically, the goals for this project are to:
+Specifically, the goals for this project were to:

-• Collect up to 500 samples from 12 prospective subsurface formations.
-Samples will be collected from currently producing natural gas and oil operations.
-Data integrity is maintained through the collection and analysis of blank (reference) samples as part of the program.
+- Collect brine samples from prospective subsurface formations.
+Samples were collected from currently producing natural gas and oil operations.
+Data integrity was maintained through the collection and analysis of duplicate and blank (reference) samples as part of the program.

-• Analyze brine samples for a full suite of physical and chemical parameters to produce a preliminary brine characterization data set.
-Key analysis outputs will be concentrations of lithium, boron, bromine and iodine as well as a full suite of other elements and water properties.
+- Analyze brine samples for a full suite of physical and chemical parameters to produce a preliminary brine characterization dataset.
+Key analysis outputs are concentrations of lithium, boron, bromine and iodine as well as a full suite of other elements and water properties.

-• Create a favourability map for prospective formations based on formation flow rates and lithium concentrations, thereby high grading areas with significant potential in northeast BC.
+- Create a favourability map for prospective formations based on formation flow rates and lithium concentrations to prioritize areas with lithium potential in NEBC.

 Benefits